-Tasktop offers free webinars covering a range of topics including Scaled Agile, analytics, product updates and more.
-Register today for an upcoming Tasktop webinar or watch recordings from our past webinars and podcasts.
+Tasktop offers free webinars covering a range of topics including Scaled Agile, analytics, value stream integration, product updates and more.
+Register today for an upcoming Tasktop webinar or watch recordings from our past webinars.

 In this webinar Dave West, CEO and Product Owner of Scrum.org, and Betty Zakheim, VP of Industry Strategy at Tasktop talk about the success of Scrum in the enterprise and techniques that organizations can employ when they have a large IT shop.

 Join us for this discussion of the successes and challenges of Scrum at scale, including:

 Agile and requirements management aren't exactly a match made in heaven.
 But, in many industries, there is a practical reality that mandates some successful marriage between true requirements management and Agile.
 If you are writing surveillances for regulating Wall Street or building the software for a pacemaker or the automated brake system for cars that have to meet standards in different countries, you have to make them work together.

 In these cases, you will want to examine three areas to ensure that you can successfully implement requirements management and still operate in a “SAFe” way.

 This webinar will examine these three areas and provide guidance to aid in your implementation of SAFe with requirements management.

 Transforming your fragmented software development and delivery capability into a highly efficient DevOps machine won’t happen overnight.
 To deliver customer value faster, you must go on a journey of continuous improvement to connect teams, automate processes and eliminate waste from the value chain.
 This requires you to: